D2KLab/entity2vec/recsys_doc.md

 [OPTIONAL]: in config/config.properties, enter the name of your dataset as key and a set of properties for which you want to compute the embeddings.
 If not done, by default, it will use all the graphs stored in datasets/your_dataset/graphs or it will get all the possible properties from the SPARQL endpoint.

-2) Generate property-specific entity embeddings through entity2vec
+2) Generate features for recommendations

-$python entity2vec.py

---dataset: mandatory, name of the dataset (defaultmovielens_1m, will be used to create folders, retrieve properties from config file)
+$python entity2rec.py --dataset dataset --training training_set --test test_set --run_all

+--run_all: run entity2vec to obtain the embeddings. need to be done only once.

 --config_file: mandatory, by default config/config.properties.

 --entities: optional, a list of entities for which the embeddings have to be computed.
 By default, it will use them all.

-4) Generate features

-$python feature_generator.py -d dataset -e embedding_file -o output --training training_set --test test_set
+--dataset: mandatory, name of the dataset (defaultmovielens_1m, will be used to create folders, retrieve properties from config file)

-5) Generate recommendations with RankLib
+3) Generate recommendations with RankLib

 $cd ranking